istefanis/controllio/README.md

 ### Online

-- The app is deployed here: https://istefanis.github.io/controllio
+- The app is deployed [here](https://istefanis.github.io/controllio) (make sure that JS is enabled in order to run it - a circuit should appear at startup)

 ### Locally